sergiye/hiberbeeTheme/readme.md

 ### How To Use

-To use:
+It's very simple:
-  * Download the latest version from releases (or Visual Studio marketplace)
+ - Download the latest version of extension from releases (or Visual Studio marketplace)(.vsix file).
-  * Install into Visual Studio
+ - Install the extension for your Visual Studio 2022.
+ - Follow: **Tools > Theme > Hiberbee**.
-  * Enjoy
+ - Enjoy

+That's it, the installation is complete!

+### Font

+You may have noticed that the font does not match the original one.
+To solve this issue, you need to [download](https://www.jetbrains.com/lp/mono/) and install fonts from the official JetBrains website.

+Also, after choosing a theme, follow the path:

+**Tools > Options > Environment > Fonts and Colors**.

+In the Font field, select one of the JetBrains fonts (I highly recommend JetBrains Mono)

 ----